Commodore64user/oed_prettifier/README.md

 ## How It Works

-The script is built around an object-oriented design with three core components, each handling a distinct part of the conversion process.
+The script is built around an object-oriented design with four core components, each handling a distinct part of the conversion process.

 ### `DictionaryConverter` (The Orchestrator)

 This is the main engine of the script.
 It manages the entire workflow from reading the input file to writing the final dictionary.

 * **File Handling**: It reads the source TSV file line by line and delegates tasks to its team (workers), waits for them to report back, and then assembles the final product.
+It doesn't do any of the granular, intensive labour itself.
 * **Glossary Building**: It manages the `pyglossary` object, adding each processed entry.
 Finally, it writes the completed Stardict files and decompresses the `.syn.dz` file for KOReader compatibility.
 * **Metrics**: It handles the final client-facing summary report (the metrics).
-It doesn't do any of the granular, intensive labour itself.

 ### `processing_worker` (The Workers)

 This module contains the specialists who do all the heavy lifting.
 Each worker process takes a single task, delegates the intensive labour of HTML parsing and synonym extraction, and reports its finished component back to the manager.

 * **Entry Management**: It parses each entry, handles the quirks of abbreviations (like `adj.`), and determines if an entry contains multiple homographs.
-* **Delegation**: It delegates cleaning HTML or extracting synonyms.
+* **Delegation**: It delegates cleaning HTML or extracting synonyms to the specialist.
 It creates an `EntryProcessor` instance for cleaning and calls the `SynonymExtractor` to find synonyms.

-### `EntryProcessor` (The HTML Cleaner)
+### `EntryProcessor` (The HTML Cleaner Specialist)

 This class is a dedicated worker responsible for all low-level HTML manipulation.
 It takes the raw, messy HTML of a single entry and transforms it into a clean(er), semantic structure.